 \section{Abstract}

-We present Hubble Space Telescope (HST) observations of the nearby (z= 0.023), very massive, highly rotating (488.4$\pm 12.5$ $\kms$) hybrid (S0-Sa) galaxy UGC~12591, along with observations taken at other wavelengths from UV to FIR.
-Deep HST data of the galaxy in V, I and H bands is used to disentangle its bulge and disk components.
-The surface brightness distributions show a dominance of the bulge component over the disk with H-band bulge-to-disc luminosity ratio $\sim 69\%$.
-From spectral energy distribution (SED) fitting, we find an extremely low global star formation rate (SFR) of $\rm \sim 0.1 - 0.2 \Msun y^{-1}$, which is unusually low for this galaxy's huge stellar mass ($\rm M_{\star} \sim 1.6 \times 10^{11} \, \Msun$), that implies a strong quenching of it's SFR.
-For at least past $\rm 10^{8}$ years the galaxy has remained in the quiescent state as a sterile, `red and dead' galaxy.
-The fraction of total infra-red dust luminosity contributed by the ISM dust is as high as $\rm \sim 90\%$, with total dust luminosity $\rm L_{dust} = (0.5-3.5) \times 10^{10} \Lsun$, dominated by cold dust at equilibrium temperature $\rm T_{C} \approx 15 K$.
-UGC~12591 is found host to a super massive black hole (SMBH) of mass $\rm 6.18\times 10^{8} M_{\sun}$ which at the present moment is quiescent, i.e., neither we see large ($\rm > 1 kpc$) radio jets nor is the black hole contributing significantly to the mid-IR SED, ruling out the presence of strong radiative feedback from a bright AGN.
-We have obtained a detailed census of all observable baryons in this galaxy.
-The star formation efficiency is very low ($\sim 0.02-0.06$) and within a virial radius the galaxy has a total observed baryonic mass of $6.87\times10^{11}~\Msun$, amounting to a baryonic deficiency of $\sim$ $80\%$ relative to the cosmological mean.
-A small fraction of these cosmic baryons reside in a warm/hot circum-galactic halo phase, while the majority of baryons are still not observable.
-We have discussed various astrophysical scenarios for explaining its unusual physical properties.
+We present Hubble Space Telescope (HST) observations of the nearby, massive, highly rotating hybrid galaxy UGC~12591, along with observations in UV to FIR bands.
+HST data in V, I, and H bands is used to disentangle the structural components.
+Surface photometry shows a dominance of the bulge over the disc with H-band B/D ratio of $69\%$.
+The spectral energy distribution (SED) fitting reveals an extremely low global star formation rate (SFR) of $\rm\sim0.1-0.2 M_\odot yr^{-1}$, exceptionally low for the galaxy's huge stellar mass of $\rm 1.6\times10^{11}M_\odot$, implying a strong quenching of its SFR with star formation efficiency of $3-5\%$.
+For at least the past $\rm 10^{8}$ years, the galaxy has remained in a quiescent state as a sterile, `red and dead' galaxy.
+UGC~12591 hosts a supermassive black hole (SMBH) of $\rm 6.18\times 10^{8} M_\odot$ which is possibly quiescent at present, i.e. neither we see large ($\rm>1 kpc$) radio jets nor is the SMBH contributing significantly to the mid-IR SED, ruling out strong radiative feedback of AGN.
+We obtained a detailed census of all observable baryons with a total mass of $\rm 6.46\times10^{11} M_\odot$ within the virial radius, amounting to a baryonic deficiency of $\sim$$85\%$ relative to the cosmological mean.
+Only a small fraction of these baryons resides in a warm/hot circum-galactic X-ray halo, while the majority are still unobservable.
+We discussed various astrophysical scenarios for explaining its unusual properties.
 Our work is a major step forward in understanding the assembly history of such extremely massive, isolated galaxies.